 4.3 Next: Adjustment Layers

-In order to be able to animate the different facial elements those should be separated from the full-face image and placed on their own layers.
+To be able to animate the different facial elements those should be separated from the full-face image and placed on their layers.

 If the mouth shape you separated is not neutral then you should name the layer with the name of the matching phoneme.